HinaChoudhry/Pawfect-Pets/TESTING.md

 - I was able to see my delivery/payment information was correctly saved to my profile and also see a summary of my previous orders and review comments on my profile page.

+### FAQ

+- I was able to see all the questions and answers easily and all accordion dropdowns were matched correctly to questions with their answers.

 ## Responsiveness